dedis/cothority/PUBLISH.md

 git tag -s vX.Y.Z -m "Cothority Release vX.Y.Z"
 ```

-and push it to master with `git push origin vX.Y.Z`.
+and push it to `main` with `git push origin vX.Y.Z`.
 A tag push triggers
 the `release` action workflow which releases new binaries in
 `https://github.com/dedis/cothority/releases/tag/vX.Y.Z`.
 Please make sure to
 add the release description by editing that page.